danhogue/bloggerless/README.md

 # Bloggerless

 Bloggerless is going to be a really awesome serverless blog framework.
-It will allow you to author posts and publish them via AWS S3.
-Both the website and your post data are hosted as static files.
-This makes it both really fast to load and really cheap to host.

-I'm building it because I want to be able to host blogs for my wife and I where we have full controll over both the code and styling and can customize it however we want, but don't have to mess with servers and databases etc., and also don't have to pay more than a few cents a month for them.
+It's still very much an alpha project, but the goal is to make it easy to author posts and publish them as static, git versioned resources, separate from the blog application code.
+The blog application itself will be an elegantly architected, React based SPA that can also be hosted serverlessly, and will be easy to customize and deploy.

 I'm inspired by the [Ghost](https://github.com/TryGhost/Ghost) blogging platform, the [Jekyll](https://github.com/jekyll/jekyll) project, and the [Redux Real World](https://github.com/reactjs/redux/tree/master/examples/real-world) example project.